connor/connor.github.io/_posts/2020-06-05-building-npr-mac-app-part1.md

 In the Project Navigator, right-click **Assets.xcassets** and select `Show in Finder`.
 Simply drag the unzipped folders into that `Assets.xcassets` directory.

-Now that the assets are added to the project, we can go ahead and swap out that `Hello, world!` for… something a bit more helpful 😉
+Now that the assets are added to the project, we can go ahead and swap out that `Hello, world!` for... something a bit more helpful 😉

-In `AppDelegate.swift`, swap out the `Hello, world!` line with this:
+In `AppDelegate.swift`, replace the `Hello, world!` line with this:

 ```swift
 // Replace this line...